 Most of it was online, or I’d go in to speak to hiring managers.
 The job that I really wanted, I just took my resume and went in and they took me in for an interview right away.
 I did all my paperwork entirely on the spot.
 I had a resume typed up already, but there’s a staff member here who helped me improve it, boost it up.
 I thought it was good but when she finished with it, it was amazing.

-My favourite thing about our room now is the little play corner.
+My favorite thing about our room now is the little play corner.
 I went to the store and got these little letters, the ABCs, the 123s, the little trains, I stuck them to the wall, and he loves that.
-But right now his favourite thing is this little karaoke microphone that sings, “If you’re happy and you know it”—he loves that.
+But right now his favorite thing is this little karaoke microphone that sings, “If you’re happy and you know it”—he loves that.
 It’s good to have our own space so he can be as loud as he wants.

 With my son, I try to make the best of it, try to make him as happy as I can, keep him in good spirits.
 I try to take him out every month like a little date.
 We’re going to the zoo next weekend.